dtolnay/semver-trick/README.md

 ```

 The `c_void` type becomes widely used as hundreds of libraries want to expose
-functions that are ABI-compatible with C's `void *` type.
+functions that are API-compatible with C's `void *` type.
 Meanwhile the
 `EVFILT_AIO` constant is less commonly used and never in the public API of
 downstream crates.